 Surf at the trendiest spot in Canggu

 With its burgeoning popularity, new hot spots for eating, partying, drinking, shopping and massaging are likely to pop-up in this little slice of paradise.
-What’s your favorite places and things to do in Canggu?
-Do share with us!
+What are your favorite places and things to do in Canggu?
+Do share it with us!

 Where to stay in Canggu *